hnsvill/weatherCel/readme.md

   - Precommit hook for running tests & linting
   - ~~Linting with settings - PEP8's line length is too short and enforcing it at that length makes it _less_ readable 🫣~~
   - Pipeline for testing/building on new branches, +deploy on certain branches
-- Telemetry - OpenTelemetry + Prometheus looked good but tbh and app this size and a bit bigger imo could be covered with Lambda's included telemetry depending on priorities.
+- Telemetry - OpenTelemetry + Prometheus looked good but tbh an app this size and a bit bigger imo could be covered with Lambda's included telemetry depending on priorities.
 - Tests are NOT a waterfall item but I made choices based on the time constraints.
 This was a lot like eating ice cream for dinner.
 - More sophisticated logging that can be passed down the stack instead of repeating myself.
 - Separate the endpoint and persisting the forecast into two images.
 It saved some time to use one container instead of composing.